-The number of use cases for a next generation mobile communications system will grow rapidly and the scenarios will place much more diverse requirements on the system.
-In this White Paper we have outlined the use cases and requirements for 5G but also the key design principles – flexibility and reliability.
+The number of use cases for a next generation mobile network will increase rapidly and the possibilities will need much more different requirements on the system.
+In this White Paper, we have outlined the use cases and requirements for 5G but also the key design principles – flexibility and reliability.

-The future may seem far ahead but the phase for defining the requirements is now and what’s more, any new technology or system that we design for 5G needs to be future proof and last at least until 2030.
+The future may seem far ahead but the phase for defining the requirements is now and what’s more, any new technology or system that we design for 5G has to be soundproof and remain till 2030 at least.

 5G will come and even though we are still in an exploratory phase, Nokia is already setting out what 5G will deliver and how it will deliver it.